longturn/freeciv21/docs/Coding/hacking.rst

 and it looks just like that under "overhead" (non-isometric) view.
 The arrows represent an east-west wrapping.
-But under an isometric-view client, the same Map will look like:
+But under an isometric-view client, the same map will look like:

 .. code-block:: rst